wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/introduction.md

 How it works
 ============

-Here\'s a simplified view of how auto-provisioning is supported on a typical SIP hardphone:
+Here's a simplified view of how auto-provisioning is supported on a typical SIP hardphone:

 1. The phone is powered on